 Farm Building Exemption.
-The current exemption from the property tax that can be adopted by a municipality for any building used actually and exclusively in farming, to the extent of an assessed value of \$100,000, has been amended to: (i) broaden its scope to include any building used to provide housing for seasonal employees of such farmer; and (ii) enable the municipality to establish the amount of the exemption up to \$100,000 with respect to each eligible building.
+The current exemption from the property tax that can be adopted by a municipality for any building used actually and exclusively in farming, to the extent of an assessed value of \$100,000, is amended to: (i) broaden its scope to include any building used to provide housing for seasonal employees of such farmer; and (ii) enable the municipality to establish the amount of the exemption up to \$100,000 with respect to each eligible building.
 Conn.
-Gen. Stat. \$12-91(c), as amended by Conn.
+Gen. Stat. §12-91(c), as amended by Conn.
 Pub.
-Act No. 05-228, \$8 and Conn.
-Pub.
-Act No. 05-3 (June Spec.
-Sess.), \$113 (effective October 1, 2005, and applicable to assessment years commencing on and after October 1, 2005).
+Act No. 05-228, §8 (effective July 11, 2005, and applicable to assessment years commencing on and after October 1, 2005).